mikeyudin/TechnologyReadinessTool/README.md

 ### Logging In

 The database script creates a single user with the username 'ready_admin'.
 The application has two authentication modes, dev and cas.
 The default is dev.
 This allows authentication for any valid username without a password.
 Enabling 'cas' mode will force the application to use a [CAS](http://www.jasig.org/cas) instance for authenticating users.
-See [authentication properties][authconfiguration] section for the required configuration values when using CAS.
+See [authentication properties](authconfiguration) section for the required configuration values when using CAS.

 ### Struts